remla24-team7/operation/README.md

     kubectl apply -f {istio install}/samples/addons/jaeger.yaml
     kubectl apply -f kubernetes/launch.yml

-You might need to restart `vagrant up` if your VMs lose connection.
+The virtual machines have a tendency to crash, so you might need to restart `vagrant up` if your VMs lose connection.
 In that case, delete and reapply `kubernetes/monitoring/expose-dashboards.yml` and `kubernetes/launch.yml`

 To open the Kiali dashboard navigate to: https://192.168.56.110:30040